knative/docs/docs/eventing/getting-started.md

 ### Validating that the `Broker` is running

 The `Broker` ensures that every event sent by event producers is sent to the correct event consumers.
-While you created the `Broker` when you labeled your namespace as ready for eventing, it is important to verify that your `Broker` is working correctly.
+The `Broker` was created when you labeled your namespace as ready for eventing, but it is important to verify that your `Broker` is working correctly.
 In this guide, you will use the default broker.

 1. Run the following command to verify that the `Broker` is in a healthy state: